rutvi04xa/windows-active-directory-home-lab/README.md

 After applying the policy and logging into the client machine (**COMPUTER01**), the network drive was automatically mapped and available without manual configuration.

 Even after system reboot, the mapped drive remained accessible, confirming successful automation through Group Policy.

+### 🌍 Real-World Scenario

+In real enterprise environments, shared folders are commonly used for departments such as HR, Finance, and IT to store and access centralized data.

+Manual mapping is not practical in large organizations because:
+- Users would need to configure drives individually
+- Mappings may be lost after reboot or system changes
+- Increased support workload for IT teams

+Using Group Policy for drive mapping:
+- Automatically provides access to required shared folders for all users
+- Ensures consistency across the organization
+- Reduces manual configuration and support effort
+- Improves user experience and productivity

+This approach is widely used in enterprise networks to manage shared resources efficiently and securely.